black-sliver/PopTracker/doc/PACKS.md

 * `.Increment`: sets or gets the increment (left-click) value of consumables
 * `.Decrement`: sets or gets the decrement (right-click) value of consumables
 * `.Type`: gets the type of the item as string ("toggle", ...), since 0.23.0
+* `.Icon`: like LuaItem.Icon, since 0.26.0.
+Prefer stages instead.
+Only implemented for toggles and static and exact behavior may change in the future.

 *Probably more to come.*